arbitriume/docs/README.md

 ## Other Things
 * How to verify brewers
+* Selecting which types of beer you like:
+    * IPAs, Stouts, Breweries, etc

 ## Things we need to build
 * Script/Crawler to grab data from these websites